shubham-chhimpa/lucidity-route-optimizer/readme.md

 You can use the `/docs` page or send a `curl` request from your terminal.

-Since no coordinates were provided in the prompt, this example uses sample coordinates for Koramangala (Source) and nearby areas.
+Since no coordinates were provided, this example uses sample coordinates for Koramangala (Source) and nearby areas.

 **Example `curl` Request:**